Scott County Iowa Geneological Society: Bridging Past and Future Generations

 Calendar

 Richardson-Sloane Collection Center – Genealogical/family history research -Local history research.
-Special collections is open!
-You can visit or send requests to them or to SCIGS .
+You can visit or send requests to them or to SCIGS.
 Questions: Special Collections: call 563-326-7902 or emailing specialcollections@davenportlibrary.com. — SCIGS Corresponding Secretary: scigscorsec@gmail.com

 Monthly meetings will be held on Saturdays at 1:00pm at the Davenport Main Street Library – Large Meeting Room, unless otherwise announced – Programs will be announced as they become available.